tokenized/specification/README.md

 * `AssetCode` represents a unique identifier for an asset/token.
 `size` does not need to be specified and is always 32 bytes.

+* `ContractCode` represents a unique identifier for a static contract.
+`size` does not need to be specified and is always 32 bytes.

 * `Timestamp` represents a time.
 `size` does not need to be specified and is always 8 bytes.